Azure/terraform-azurerm-avm-res-synapse-workspace/examples/default/README.md

 }

 # This is the module call for Synapse Workspace
-# This is the module call
+# This module creates a Synapse Workspace with the specified parameters.
 # Do not specify location here due to the randomization above.
 # Leaving location as `null` will cause the module to use the resource group location
 # with a data source.